 Location: 550 Wellington Street West, Toronto

-Find more Green Key Global certified accommodations throughout Ontario.
+- Search more Green Key Global certified accommodations throughout Ontario.

 Leadership in Energy and Environmental Design (LEED) is a globally recognized rating system and certification symbol for sustainability and environmental considerations in building design.
 A pioneer in eco-forward thinking, this Niagara region winery was the first LEED-certified facility in Canada.
 Stratus takes an organic and biodynamic approach to its winemaking using natural methods that require less water and energy and no synthetic pesticides, chemical fertilizer or genetic modification.
 They have also achieved certification from Demeter Canada for biodynamic production and ECOCERT Canada for environmental and culturally-conscious practices.

 Nestled in the Ottawa countryside, Beau’s environmentally friendly, organic practices and commitment to the local community landed them as Canada’s first certified B-Corp brewery.
 B-Corp is a global movement working towards transforming economies to focus on people and the planet, not just profit.
-Other B-Corp breweries in Ontario include Bench Brewing and High Park Brewing.

 Location: 10 Terry Fox Drive, Vankleek Hill